Skip to Content

 Park Tickets / MagicBand+

 It’s obvious that you’ll need to bring your park tickets to enter the parks.
 Tickets can be purchased on-site, but you’ll save time and money by buying in advance.
 You can buy discounted multi-day tickets from my partners at Get Away Today.
-You can also buy tickets directly from Disneyland’s website although they cost more.
+You can also buy tickets directly from Disneyland’s website although they cost a tad more.

 The best way to “store” your advance purchase tickets is to load the ticket numbers into your Disneyland app.
 You’ll be able to assign the ticket to a person in your party.
 And you’ll need to make park reservations for your dates with your tickets in order to enter the parks.
 That’s another reason to avoid waiting to buy tickets at the gate.